AlexanderProd/gatsby-shopify-starter/README.md

 - Product grid
 - Product page
 - Cart
+- Dynamic Inventory Checking
+- Image lazy loading with Gatsby Image
+- CSS in JS with Emotion
+- Google Analytics
 - SEO

-- Google Analytics
-- CSS in JS with Emotion
-- Image lazy loading with Gatsby Image
+### Dynamic Inventory Checking
+The Shopify product invetory is beeing checked in realtime, therefore no rebuilding and redeploy is needed when a product goes out of stock.
+This avoids problems where products could still be available even though they're out of stock due to redeploy delay.

 ## 🚀 Quick start